-Essential notebook images are readily available to all researchers and scientists, but additional images can be made available upon request, with multiple choices for the supported programming language (e.g Python, Julia, R, Octave or MATLAB).
-EGI Notebooks are backed-up/restored to/from S3 storage provided by CESNET.
-One-off use of alien images is facilitated through the Binder service (see Section 6.2.2 for more details).
+Essential notebook images are readily available to all researchers and scientists, but additional images can be made available upon request, with multiple choices for the supported programming language (e.g., Python, Julia, R, Octave or MATLAB).

 6.2.2.
-Binder
+Replay